MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-guest-clusters.md

 Ensure the following prerequisite:
 Guesting clustering is managed through the SDN NC.
 Ensure you have set up SDN and [deployed NC](#sdn-controller.md) and [SLB](#sdn-slb.md).

-## Procedure to configure guest clusters
+## Procedure - configure guest clusters

 **Use the following steps**:

 1. Create a cluster for your VMs using the information provided in [this article](https://docs.microsoft.com/en-us/windows-server/networking/sdn/manage/guest-clustering).

     > [!NOTE]

-        >  -  Cluster should have a "ProbePort" parameter set to a port of your choice.
+    >  Cluster should have a ProbePort parameter set to a port of your choice.
 This port is required while configuring the VIP template in the next step.

-        > - Note the reserved IP address you are using for this cluster.
+    > Note the reserved IP address you are using for this cluster.
 This IP will be required later while creating a VIP using the VIP template.

 2. Create a VIP template.
 In VMM console > **Fabric** > **Networking** > **VIP Templates**, right-click and select **Add VIP Template**.